-Debtor-Creditor Law - 3 credit hours (capstone elective)
+Debtor-Creditor Law - 3 credit hours (capstone and state practice elective)

 Offers a comprehensive study of the legal principles governing the relationship of debtors and creditors, with primary emphasis on federal bankruptcy law and a focus on the rights of unsecured creditors.
 Traditional state remedies such as attachment, garnishment, execution, fraudulent conveyance, and debtors' exemptions also are covered.